dillfrescott/dill-mvsep/README.md

-## Highly experimental.
-Heavy work in progress.
+## Highly experimental and probably does not work well or at all.